-The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually is between 50ºC to 68ºC.
+The annealing temperature is the temperature at which the PCR primers bind to the complementary template region, usually between 50ºC to 68ºC.
+Learn about annealing temperature in this article.

-Our motto is to give you the best advice which you can use to optimize your experiments, notwithstanding, the protocol and procedure may vary from lab to lab.
-I strongly recommend you to visit this category to read more:
+Our motto is to give you the best advice that you can use to optimize your experiments, notwithstanding, the protocol and procedure may vary from lab to lab.
+I strongly recommend you visit this category to read more:

 Category: PCR technology